 19. Puran Poli

-Puran poli is an Indian-style flatbread filled with sweet lentils, cardamom, nutmeg, and sugar.
+Puran Poli is an amazing Indian-style bread filled with sweet lentils, cardamom, nutmeg, and sugar.
 After stuffing, the flatbread is usually fried with an abundance of ghee until golden brown to gain a rich, earthy, and buttery outer layer.

 Even though puran poli does take quite some time to prepare, the easy preparation method makes up for it.
 As long as you’re sticking close to the recipe, you’ll have guaranteed success with these fluffy Indian desserts.